DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    *Hint*: If you already have the k8d cluster running and the if you have the application deployed, then no configuration values need to be adjusted.

-   *Hint*: You can run `python -m t4cclient.config.diff` after each update to check if your config is up to date.
+   *Hint*: You can run `python -m capellacollab.config.diff` after each update to check if your config is up to date.

 1. This step is only **necessary, if you use the self signed certificate** option for the oauth mock.